Full-time: Three years; Sandwich: Four years (year 3 on industrial placement); Part-time: Five years

 This course is fully accredited by the Royal Institution of Chartered Surveyors (RICS).
 Taking an RICS accredited degree is the first step to becoming a chartered surveyor.
 Studying on an accredited degree will be recognised by employers as the benchmark of quality.

-You’ll be able to undertake a week-long surveying workshop in the first year.
+You’ll be able to undertake a week-long surveying workshop in the first year/second year if on Foundation entry.
 Most modules are lecture-based but computing facilities are made available when necessary to learn how to use AutoCAD and Microsoft Project.

 Most modules are assessed by examinations/coursework; the final mark being the average of the two.
 Exceptions are modules best assessed by coursework only.
 This could be group projects, modelling exercises or time-controlled assignments.